What's happened

 How we got here

-The proposal for 'Trump Accounts' was unveiled during a White House roundtable with CEOs from major companies.
-It aims to provide a financial head start for children born between 2025 and 2029, amidst ongoing debates about the broader spending bill's impact on the national debt.
+The proposal for 'Trump Accounts' was unveiled during a White House roundtable with CEOs from major companies, who pledged additional investments.
+The initiative is designed to provide a financial head start for children born between 2025 and 2029, but it is tied to a broader spending bill facing significant opposition.

 Go deeper